synnaxlabs/synnax/client/ts/api/client.api.md

     alias?: string | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "Payload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Payload_3 = z.infer<typeof payloadZ>;

+// Warning: (ae-missing-release-tag) "Payload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Payload_5<C extends UnknownRecord = UnknownRecord, D extends {} = UnknownRecord, T extends string = string> = Omit<z.output<typeof taskZ>, "config" | "type" | "state"> & {
     type: T;